 Research Process: How Gearank Works

-The Ukulele’s compact size, easy playability, and affordability make it a great starter instrument, especially in the sub-$50 price range.
+The ukulele’s compact size, easy playability, and friendly price tag make it a great starter ukulele, especially if you’re testing the waters with something under $50.

 The Best Ukulele For Beginners Under $50